a24710/api-test/readme.md

     sudo chown youruser public/avatars

 A postman collection is available in the root directory to test all api methods.

+Call first "Get admin token" or "Get non admin token".
+Postman will request a new JWT token and will store it in a env variable that will be injected in every future header request.

 Please, notice that uuids are randomly generated, and the ones present in some postman urls are just placeholders.
 In order to test this urls replace the placeholder uuid with a real one you get from a get collection call.

 If you want a deeper explanation check the "README extended.pdf" file in the root folder.